The Human Needs

 My newsletter subscribers have all been sent a worksheet to use but you can just use your journal or draw your own blank version of Maslow's pyramid.
 Think about how your needs are being met and what you can do to increase your levels of satisfaction and happiness in life.
 Look at each level and start with a long-term goal.
 Then break it down into short, manageable SMART goals.
 For more on using self-hypnosis for setting SMART goals, please click here.

-If you'd like to come and work with me, please book your free strategy call today and let's have a chat.
+If you'd like to come and work with me, please book your free consultation today and let's have a chat.

 Maslow, A. H. (1987).
 Motivation and personality (3rd ed.).
 Delhi, India: Pearson Education.